-(3) The Supreme Court of Appeal may decide appeals in any matter.
-It is the highest court of appeal except in constitutional matters, and may decide only-

-- (a) appeals;

-- (b) issues connected with appeals; and

-- (c) any other matter that may be referred to it in circumstances defined by an Act of Parliament.
+- (3) (a) The Supreme Court of Appeal may decide appeals in any matter arising from the High Court of South Africa or a court of a status similar to the High Court of South Africa, except in respect of labour or competition matters to such an extent as may be determined by an Act of Parliament. - (b) The Supreme Court of Appeal may decide only - - (i) appeals; - (ii) issues connected with appeals; and - (iii) any other matter that may be referred to it in circumstances defined by an Act of Parliament.

-169 High Courts
+[Sub-s (3) substituted by s.
+4 of the Constitution Seventeenth Amendment Act of 2012.]

-A High Court may decide-
+High Court of South Africa

-- (a) any constitutional matter except a matter that- - (i) only the Constitutional Court may decide; or - (ii) is assigned by an Act of Parliament to another court of a status similar to a High Court; and - (b) any other matter not assigned to another court by an Act of Parliament.
+- 169. (1) The High Court of South Africa may decide- - (a) any constitutional matter except a matter that- - (i) the Constitutional Court has agreed to hear directly in terms of section 167(6)(a); or - (ii) is assigned by an Act of Parliament to another court of a status similar to the High Court of South Africa; and - (b) any other matter not assigned to another court by an Act of Parliament.